Skip to content

 Summary

-Inpay does one thing and does it across 90+ countries.
-Bootstrapped to EUR 60.1M revenue, Danish FSA triple-licensed, 0% chargeback liability from the bank-to-bank architecture.
-A quarter of the Power50 use them for a reason: global payouts through local bank rails arrive faster and cost less than international wires.
-The payout-only model is both the main strength and the main limitation.
-You will always need another provider for deposits.
+Inpay does one thing and does it across 90+ countries on local rails, with 200+ reachable in total.
+Bootstrapped to EUR 60.1M revenue, Danish FSA triple-licensed, 0% chargeback liability out of the bank-to-bank architecture.
+A quarter of the Power50 use it for a reason: global payouts through domestic clearing arrive faster and cost less than international wires.
+The payout-first model is both the main strength and the main limitation, since the Money In pay-in product is open banking only and no part of the stack does card acquiring.

 Strongest Point